Kbart2401/so-fresh-so-green-app/README.sfsg.md

 <img src="./stylesheets/logo.mockup.png" alt="Logo of the project" align="right">

-# Name of the project: So Fresh So Green
+# What's So Fresh, So Green?
- Online forum for farmers and gardeners.
-Users can post announcements, descriptions of farms etc and other users can then upvote and comment on existing posts.
-Site features a search bar and a user's profile page.
+So Fresh, So Green is a platform for farmers, growers and vendors alike to easily network with each other!
+Once you're all registered, as a user you have the ability to make posts relevant to your business including making announcements.
+You are also able to like and reply to a post thanks to our upvote & comment implementation, which will help fellow users engage with more people than they ever could locally!
+Some more notable features are the search bar and profile page, which tracks the user's activity as well as liked posts.
+So Fresh, So Green was inspired by Product Hunt.